 Adults leading youth groups in organized activities while on Kemp Station are responsible for the safety and supervision of their participants and do not need to complete Release of Liability forms.

 Pets are allowed only in the following pet-friendly buildings with advance permission: Cabin, Office/Lab building, lower level bedrooms and hallway of Mead Residence Hall.
-NO pets are allowed in the Lodge, Kitchen & Dining Hall, upper level of Mead Residence Hall or the Mead lounge/library.
+NO pets are allowed in the Lodge, Kitchen & Dining Hall, Connor Forestry Center, upper level of Mead Residence Hall or the Mead lounge/library.
 Pets are expected to be under the immediate control of their owners at all times.
 Owners are responsible for cleaning up after pets and for any damage caused by pets.

 Kemp users wishing to have a guest visit them must obtain explicit and prior approval from the station superintendent or office manager.
 Overnight lodging for a guest may be available but it is dependent upon space availability.
 Guest lodging is limited in duration and MUST be arranged 48 hours in advance of guest’s arrival.
 Kemp users are responsible for their guest’s behavior while on the property.